Building Your Life Upon God’s Unchanging Word

 Just think about how perfectly that describes the blogs, songs, quotes, and philosophical ideas being created by many of today’s “artistic Christian women”.
 Women often think of artistic expression as a safe medium for them to “let out all their pent-up feelings” and “express their true selves.”
 Christian women who feel this way don’t evaluate their artistic expressions in light of God’s Truth, but in light of their own emotions and ideas.
 They may conduct themselves as conservative Christians at church or Bible study, but on their blog, or in their music, or in their art, they let their guard down under the banner of “artistic freedom.”

 But diminishing Truth under the banner of artistic expression is a counterfeit form of freedom.
-Jesus said, “You shall know the truth, and the truth shall make you free…if the Son makes you free, you shall be free indeed” (John 8:32, 36).
+Jesus said, “You shall know the truth, and the truth shall make you free … if the Son makes you free, you shall be free indeed” (Jn.
+8:32, 36).

-And David the Psalmist declared, “I will walk at liberty, for I seek Your precepts” (Psalm 119:45, emphasis added).
+And David the Psalmist declared, “I will walk at liberty, for I seek Your precepts” (Ps.
+119:45, emphasis added).

 And by the way, just because it is popular to demonstrate “angst” through the arts, especially music, does not mean that you should jump on the bandwagon.
 The actual dictionary definition of “angst” is this: “A feeling of deep anxiety or dread, typically an unfocused one, about the human condition or the state of the world in general.”
-So we must face the question—how can expressing “angst” possibly be in harmony with God’s commands to “Rejoice always” (1 Thessalonians 5:16) and “Be anxious for nothing” (Philippians 4:6)?
+So we must face the question — how can expressing “angst” possibly be in harmony with God’s commands to “Rejoice always” (1 Thess.
+5:16) and “Be anxious for nothing” (Phil.
+4:6)?

 Henry Ward Beecher said, “If a man cannot be a Christian in the place where he is, he cannot be a Christian anywhere.”
 By the same token, if a woman cannot be a Christian in her artistic expressions, she cannot be a Christian anywhere.